 Colorado Umbrella Schools for Unschoolers

-Homeschooling in Colorado is an “exception” to our Compulsory School Attendance Law.
-We have an additional exception: being able to enroll our children in an Umbrella School.
+Homeschooling is an “exception” to Colorado’s Compulsory School Attendance Law.
+We have an another exception: being able to enroll our children in an Umbrella School.
 You’ll also hear these called “Cover” or “Satellite” schools.
 The Colorado Legislature officially refers to them as “Non-public, Independent or Parochial Schools.”

 Before you choose an umbrella school, familiarize yourself with Colorado’s Legal Requirements for Non-Public Schools.
 Make sure the school knows the law and is complying with all the requirements.
 I’ve run across some fly-by-night operations, that have vanished and left parents holding the bag.
 It’s made me very careful about the schools I list and recommend.